Crafting the Ideal Digital Marketing Program

-- The content update sweet spot.
 Some businesses want to maintain their entire website themselves, something I encourage.
 Others want to outsource it completely, which can also work if the budget supports it.
 But there’s more to updating a website than adding the latest press release or new employee.
-To maintain solid search engine placement, you must consider factors affecting their ranking signals when creating content.
+To maintain solid search engine placement, you must consider factors affecting their ranking signals when creating content, including blogging.
 Finding a balance between “free reign” updating (with no search engines in mind) and SEO sensibility is what I call the content update sweet spot.

-- The web design sweet spot.
+I’d guess that 9 out of 10 web designers never look at the client’s analytics before starting a redesign.
+I’ll bet even fewer look at the search demand for the client’s market or think about the stages of the customer journey in multi-modal, multi-visit scenarios.
 Customers are the best web designers, and they give you instructions via their behavior as viewed in analytics.
 You must listen to this.
 An opinion of an experienced designer can really help, but even if the site looks pretty, it must deliver customers.
 To spend money wisely, you should know what parts of the design effort pay most dividends.
 Some things have been shown to be worthless, while others are very helpful.
 Striking a balance between the aesthetic dreams of a designer and the pragmatic demands of past lessons is the web design sweet spot.